looterz/SteamUpdateManager/README.md

 4. Choose the desired auto-update behavior from the dropdown
 5. Click "Update Selected Library" to apply the changes
 6. View the operation log for details on the update process
+7. Restart Steam to see the changes in the steam client

 ## Requirements